2020 1-to-1 iPad Program for Richmond Primary School

 Purchasing an iPad

 The 1:1 iPad program was first implemented across Grades 3-6 in 2016 and has provided course work over the last two years based on targeted individual student need.
-This approach is focused on developing lessons and resources based on relevant levels of the AusVELS curriculum that will be accessed via the iPad.
+This approach is focused on developing lessons and resources based on relevant levels of the Victorian Curriculum that will be accessed via the iPad.
 By giving students a choice of instructional tools and resources, developed at their particular point of learning, they may be supported to access the specific skill development they need to take them to the next step on their learning journey.
 It will allow them more control as they can manage their own learning and give them the opportunity, with the support of their teacher, to extend their development in a sequential way.
 It does not mean the end of paper and pen but provides a framework that utilises how the iPad works to support knowledge building and in particular how students can reflect on their learning.
 What is of most value is the way students can record their understandings using video, audio and photos as a permanent digital record of their progress which the iPad supports very well.

 The iPads have proved a very effective technology for engaging student learning.
 They are: